 The photographer—Simon at the Image Cella—made me feel at ease straight away and I found a whole new confidence that has long outlived that 30-minute shoot.

-I still can’t break that jazz hands habit when people take pics of me in class though…
+I still can’t break that jazz hands and cheesy grin combo when people take pics of me in class though…

 Exercises and information on this website is provided for educational purposes only.
 It is not a substitute for professional medical advice.
 You should consult your Doctor or health care professional before doing any exercises or fitness programs to determine if they are right for your needs.